tiffanyadu/100-days-of-code-2/log.md

 - Passed search term value from child to parent App component

 **Thoughts:** Made some decent progress today.
 Think I finally have a good understanding of 'this' and how to figure out what it's referring to at any given point in time.

+### Day 67: February 18, 2019

+**Today's Progress:** Finished sections 8-9 of the Modern React with Redux course by Stephen Grider on Udemy and continued building that same photo-fetching project.
+My progress:

+- Installed axios and set up GET request to Unsplash API
+- Learned about promises and .then() vs. async and await
+- Output number of returned images to DOM
+- Refactored axios code and moved to separate customized client
+- Created ImageList component and passed image props from parent App component
+- Reviewed map method and destructuring parameters
+- Key properties in lists

+**Thoughts:** Finally have images rendered to the page!
+These lessons gave me a good review of GET requests as well as a few JavaScript concepts I'm not very familiar with, namely promises, async/await, and destructuring.
+Excited to style this further and get that masonry layout going!